 - ICD Implantation

 The CCEP Fellow will achieve expertise in the evaluation of patients for ICD implantation, implantation of single, dual, multi chamber ICD systems and subcutaneous ICD systems, defibrillation threshold testing, anti-tachycardia pacing testing, and low energy cardioversion testing.
 The Fellow will master the indications for ICD placement and will become skilled at device interpretation, programming, and post-operative management.

 - ICD Clinic

-The CCEP resident will fully master all the techniques of outpatient management of patients with implanted arrhythmia devices including device interpretation and reprogramming, interpretation of delivered therapies, interpretation of stored intracardiac electrograms, and determination of the indications for device replacement.
+The CCEP Fellow will fully master all the techniques of outpatient management of patients with implanted arrhythmia devices including device interpretation and reprogramming, interpretation of delivered therapies, interpretation of stored intracardiac electrograms, and determination of the indications for device replacement.

 - Pacemaker Implantation

 The CCEP Fellow will learn the techniques and become fully skilled in permanent pacemaker prescription, implantation, intraoperative testing, and post-operative management.